Last updated: 28 October 2023

-Walsall Council is working in partnership with Highways England to improve Junction 10 of the M6 motorway.
+Walsall Council is working with National Highways to improve Junction 10 of the M6 motorway.

 Why is this happening?